MicrosoftDocs/PlayReady/Docs/Overview/ecosystem.md

    1. The content provider transfers the license information to a License Server.

-   1. A Client then will acquire the protected content.
+   1. A client will then acquire the protected content.

-   1. When the Client attempts to play the content, the header indicates that the Client needs to acquire a license.
-The Client then performs license acquisition from a License Server.
+   1. When the client attempts to play the content, the header indicates that the client needs to acquire a license.
+The client then performs license acquisition from a License Server.